 NEW YORK, Oct.
 3, 2016 /PRNewswire-USNewswire/ — The Pershing Square Sohn Cancer Research Alliance (PSSCRA) today announced the opening of applications for its Prize for Young Investigators in Cancer Research.
 The prize of $200,000 per year for up to three years is awarded annually to at least five New York City-based scientists, enabling them to continue to pursue explorative and high-risk/high-reward research at a stage when traditional funding is lacking.

-Now entering its third year, the highly competitive Prize is an initiative seeking to help bridge the gap between academia and the business community and to support young scientists at a formative stage in their careers.
+Now entering its fourth year, the highly competitive Prize aims to help bridge the gap between academia and the business community while supporting young scientists at a formative stage in their careers.
 In order to facilitate these collaborations, each Prize winner is given a mentor in the pharmaceutical industry and the opportunity to present his or her work to scientific and business audiences.

 Pershing Square Foundation Press Contacts: